mialkin/docs/databases/isolation-levels/sql-server/isolation-levels.md

 Below the results of committed `UPDATE` and `DELETE` operations in `T2` are all reflected in `T1` — that's a non-repeatable read.

-The first time `T1` reads this:
+The first time `T1` reads:

 | name  | balance |
 | :---- | :------ |
 | Bob   | 100     |
 | Alice | 100     |

-The second time it reads this:
+The second time it reads:

 | name  | balance |
 | :---- | :------ |